zhaohuanqdcn/tp/docs/UserGuide.md

 Examples:

--   `edit_contact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be
-    `91234567` and `johndoe@example.com` respectively.
+-   `editcontact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
--   `edit_contact 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+-   `editcontact 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 #### Locating persons: `findcontact`